Amazon Kindle Advertising Strategy: The Complete Guide for 2025

 What is KDP Advertising?

-There is another way to promote without going through the promotion route, and that is using KDP Advertising, which is amazon book ads for authors.
+There is another way to promote without going through the promotion route: Amazon Kindle Advertising Strategy allows book sellers to promote their work Amazon book ads for authors.

 Amazon kindle advertising is KDP specific, which sits on the Amazon Advertising Platform.
 It allows you to run paid advertising on your self-published book.
 The book you wish to advertise for will appear on either the Amazon search results, ebook detail pages, and on the lock screen on the Kindle devices.
 We will dive into the details of the different advertising types later.